Adult Learn to Ride header(1)

 Videos

-View this 3-part series which parallels Jibe’s Adult Learn to Ride class.
+This 4-part video series parallels Jibe’s Adult Learn to Ride Level 1 class.
 Your host is Arlete Hodel, a League of American Bicyclist Certified Instructor who teaches all ages.

 We recommend watching before you take our class.
 It is also helpful if you are trying to learn to ride at home.
 We use similar techniques to teach young children and youths.